 Dagger with black crystal attached to it.
-Thing that was found at the Black Canyon which is within the depths of the Trash Bottom.
+Thing that was found at the Black Gulch within the depths of the Trash Bottom.
 Heavier than the standard dagger, but the sharp crystal possesses more cutting ability than ordinary edged tools.

 There were some among those thrown out into the Trash Bottom who sought the path to above ground and began to crawl out.
 But it is said that not a single one came back and that they perished while deeply resentful.

 Shalquoir notes that the one we seek at the bottom of the earth has been there since so long ago that he has already become completely “rotten” in reference to the boss.
 However, her similar wordplays when referencing other bosses possessed by the Old Ones indicates that the cat is referring specifically to Nito.
 The god of death has always been associated with decay and preferred to reside in darkness below the earth, so it is no surprise that his soul has found its way into these caves and would be attracted to the rotten flesh that showed up after him.
 Likewise, the old dead one had his own reasons to resent the surface world, especially after meeting his own demise at the hands of the Chosen Undead in DS1.
 Shalquoir’s dialogue hence hints at Nito’s soul being responsible for collecting the various persons making up the Rotten.
 His will is the glue uniting all of their grudges into one soul, an entity that his soul then possesses to influence as it sees fit.

 There is a big hole here.
 At the bottom of the hole are rats, so insolent.
 But the one you seek is further below them.
 He has been at the bottom of the earth since long ago, and is there even now.
 He has already become completely “rotten”.
 Heheheh…